 Steve Warren has been a popular radio personality since 1963 and in New York since 1971, He is the author of the best-selling book on Radio Programming, RADIO: The Book, (Focal Press) and has been a radio professional starting at the age of 16 in Louisville, KY, (WNAS, WTMT, WLRS).
-After that, it was on to Indianapolis (WIRE, WIFE, WGEE, and WAIV), Los Angeles (KFOX), San Francisco (KNBR, KNAI), Philadelphia (WPEN, WSNI), Tampa (WDAE, WFLA), Dayton (WING), San Antonio (KKYX, KTSA) and finally New York (WPAT, WHN, WNBC, WKHK, WNEW, WYNY, WNCN, and CBS Radio).
+Then, on to Indianapolis (WIRE, WIFE, WGEE, and WAIV), Los Angeles (KFOX), San Francisco (KNBR, KNAI), Philadelphia (WPEN, WSNI), Tampa (WDAE, WFLA), Dayton (WING), San Antonio (KKYX, KTSA) and New York (WPAT, WHN, WNBC, WKHK, WNEW, WYNY, WNCN, and CBS).

 From 1994-2000, he was an adjunct instructor at the International Academy of Broadcasting in Montreux, Switzerland.
 In 1998-1999 he was a prolific and compelling interviewer of radio industry leaders as Radio Editor of Radio Ink Magazine, a respected publication for radio Sales and Management.

 From 1999 to 2003, he designed and implemented 5 country channels for Sirius Satellite Radio and was the first voice ever broadcast on Sirius (2001), conducting over 100 artist interviews in all genres of music and entertainment.
 He was also host of "Living with Technology" for Martha Stewart Living on Sirius and in 2010 returned to SiriusXM as New Anchor for Howard 100 News on the Howard Stern Show.